suraj8957/sprint-2/Java_CI_Checks_Static_Code_Analysis_Documentation_README.md

 ## 3. What is Static Code Analysis?
 Static Code Analysis is:

-An automated process of analyzing source code without executing it to detect bugs, vulnerabilities, and code smells.
+Static Code Analysis is an automated process of analyzing source code without executing it to detect bugs, vulnerabilities, and code smells.

 It checks:
 - Coding standards